Amazon Connect – Lambda and the Open Contact Center

-I’ve spent much of the last twenty years working with traditional contact center technologies, and seen the industry move from basic call centers to omnichannel customer experience platforms.
+I’ve spent much of the last twenty years working with traditional contact centre technologies, and seen the industry move from basic call centres to omni-channel customer experience platforms.
 So when we launched VoiceFoundry, I thought I had a good handle on the features and benefits of Amazon Connect and Amazon’s Customer Experience (CX) ecosystem.
 I’m continually learning in this space and the more I discover, the more I’m impressed.

-We’d chosen Amazon Connect as our core CX platform, as it is the first contact center technology to truly deliver on real cloud principles:
+We’d chosen Amazon Connect as our core CX platform, as it is the first contact centre technology to truly deliver on real cloud principles:

 - Always on – using Amazon’s multiple availability zones, ensuring no downtime

 - Accessible everywhere – agents simply need a browser

 - Scalable – from a handful, to tens of thousands of agents (Amazon themselves scale up beyond 70,000 agents on the platform at peak periods)

 - Continuous improvement – no more upgrades; new features enabled weekly without any maintenance windows

 - No hardware – no edge devices on premise

 - Genuine consumption-based pricing – no lock-in contracts or minimum agents, pure cost per connected minute